Voyeurism in Florida

 Voyeurism with Prior Convictions

-A person who has been convicted of Voyeurism and has two or more prior convictions is guilty of Voyeurism with Prior Convictions.
+A person with two or more prior Voyeurism convictions is guilty of Voyeurism with Prior Convictions upon a third conviction.

-Voyeurism with Prior Convictions is classified as a Third Degree Felony and assigned a Level 4 offense severity ranking under Florida's Criminal Punishment Code.
+Voyeurism with Prior Convictions is a Third Degree Felony and assigned a Level 4 offense severity ranking under Florida's Criminal Punishment Code.

 If convicted of Voyeurism with a Prior Conviction, a judge can impose any combination of the following penalties: